zedseven/Romanization.NET/Documentation/articles/supported.md

 2. On'yomi - often referred to as just On - the Sino-Japanese reading

 #### Additional Notes
-Because Kanji often appear alongside supplementary kana, the system also has a small convenience function that romanizes both Kanji and Kana, using the system of your choice for kana.
+Because Kanji often appear alongside supplementary Kana, the system also has a small convenience function that romanizes both Kanji and Kana, using the system of your choice for Kana.